 It’s a good balance transfer card, too.

-The card’s 18-month introductory 0% balance transfer offer makes it a good choice for those seeking to consolidate debt, too.
-The cash back rewards won’t apply to your balance transfer, but you’ll get 18 billing cycles to pay off the balance interest-free before the card’s higher ongoing interest rate kicks in.
+The card’s 0% for 18 months on Balance Transfers* offer makes it a good choice for those seeking to consolidate debt, too.
+The cash back rewards won’t apply to your balance transfer, but you’ll get 18 billing cycles to pay off the balance interest-free before the card’s higher ongoing interest rate kicks in, currently at 15.49% - 25.49%* (Variable) APR.

 It comes with other great cardholder benefits.

-The Citi® Double Cash Card’s other benefits aren’t bad either.
-The card also grants you free access to view your Equifax FICO® Score, and the Citi Price Rewind benefit automatically reimburses you the difference on purchases made with your card if the price changes within 60 days.
+The Citi® Double Cash Card – 18 month BT offer’s other benefits aren’t bad either.
+The card also grants you free access to view your Equifax FICO® Score, and the Citi® Price Rewind benefit automatically reimburses you the difference on purchases made with your card if the price changes within 60 days up to $200 per item, and up to $1,000 per year.
+Terms apply.

 You have to pay off your balance in full to reap the full reward.